Article

 aligned size estimations of three teams

-Once you have started estimating with your definition of “1”, all estimated Backlog items become reference points for further relative size estimations.
+Once you have started estimating with your definition of “1”, all estimated Product Backlog items become reference points for further relative size estimations.

 We only need to find the “1” once in the life of a Product Backlog.
 Later, as we estimate more Product Backlog Items, there is a wealth of Product Backlog entries with size estimates.
 All of them can be used as a reference.
 Never again will we think about how we came to choose the size “1” reference Story.